TrushaT/Fun-With-Cartoonista/README.md

 As we know data is all around us and is an integral part of our day-to-day lives.
 People nowadays are very active on social media and use it for various purposes such as better reach, entertainment, communication, social image and many more.
 The "socially-active" person loves to send and receive photographs of himself/herself and loves experimenting with them.
 He/She uses filters to modify the look and feel of the pictures!
 We have taken this opportunity to create a filter that converts a photograph of a person/animal/scenery etc. into a "cartoonized" version!

 ## What it does
-We allow the user to upload a picture of his/her choice and convert the picture into a cartoon.
-This converted picture can be downloaded and shared on other platforms.
-This gives users a platform to share different memories and experiences in the form of cartoons!
+This website facilitates a user to upload pictures of his/her choice to convert it into a cartoon and then download the converted picture.
+After signing in to the website using Google Sign In or by using email id, the user can upload the pictures to the website along with a caption and desired tags.
+Along with that, each user has his/her own feed page, which any user can visit if interested.
+Users can search for posts according to tags taking the help of the search autocomplete feature and then download, like and share the posts if they wish to.
+All in all, this is a platform to share different memories and experiences in the form of cartoons!

-## How we built it
+## How we built it = What we learnt
 We used OpenCV Python for processing the image and converting it to a cartoon form.
-The backend is handled by Django and for the frontend Bootstrap, JavaScript, HTML and CSS have been used.
+For the backend we used Django, for the frontend we used Bootstrap, JavaScript, HTML and CSS.
+We learnt the importance of teamwork, how to utilize Git for collaboration, how to use time judiciously and have fun while coding!
+Post the hackathon, we kept working on other features to improve our application.
+We used various packages such as django-allauth for social provider authentication, Django Rest Framework and AJAX for dynamic like button and django-taggit for tags for image uploading.
+We also learnt how to use Django's Session Storage for Image uploading.

 ## Challenges we ran into
 Both of us were beginners in Django and Computer Vision.
-It was very difficult to upload and save images using Django.
+It was very difficult to upload and store images for a particular session using Django.
 The integration of OpenCV and Django seemed difficult at first!
+Communication was a problem as we were not physically present during the hackathon.

 ## Accomplishments that we're proud of
 We created something fun and implemented a unique blend of computer vision and entertainment.
 We got to learn many new things during this journey.